soyart/ssg/soyweb/README.md

 appended by the generated index, the file is handled normally like with other ssg-go input files.

-In other words, `_header.html` and `_footer.html` will surround the marker content, and [`ssg.TitleFrom`](../title.go) tags are respected and title extraction is handled in the familiar fashion.
+In other words, `_header.html` and `_footer.html` will surround the index generated from marker files. [`ssg.TitleFrom`](../title.go) tags are respected and title extraction for the generated index is handled in the familiar fashion.

-The only quirks with the generator is that in the index entries, child titles are extracted from `:title` tag first, and if there's no such title, then the first Markdown h1 (`# FooTitle`) will be picked as the child title.
+The only quirks with the generator is that, in the index entries, child titles are extracted from `:title` tag first, and if there's no such title, then the first Markdown h1 (`# FooTitle`) will be picked as the child title.